Jamsjz/notes/Permanent/Recursion.md

 > important in your situation!

 > [!note]
-Each call to a function is held in [[Permanent/Stack|Stack]] is called a call stack.
+Each call to a function is held in stack is called a call stack.

 > [!example]
 ```python